ikanisa/abareyo/docs/supabase/canonical-table-plan.md

 ## Upcoming Tasks

-1. Snapshot/diff `wallets` vs. `wallet` before removing `wallets`.
-2. Rebuild Prisma models with explicit `@@map` if we decide to keep camelCase field names in application code.
+1. Rebuild Prisma models with explicit `@@map` if we decide to keep camelCase field names in application code.
-3. Update runbooks once the cleanup migration ships to staging/production.
+2. Update runbooks once the Phase 2 schema alignment ships to staging/production.